EOEPCA/deployment-guide/docs/building-blocks/iam/advanced-iam.md

 ## Role-Based vs Group-Based Permissions

 The above example used a group.
 For more granular control or organisational alignment, you can use Keycloak roles.
 Instead of adding users directly to groups, you create roles and assign those roles to groups or users.
 Adjust the policy to reference roles instead of groups.
-The Keycloak Admin REST API is similar; you’d just target the `/roles` endpoints.
+The Keycloak Admin REST API is similar; you'd just target the `/roles` endpoints.

 ---

 ## OPA Policy Integration

-Instead of relying solely on Keycloak’s policy engine, you can use OPA policies for authorisation.
+Instead of relying solely on Keycloak's policy engine, you can use OPA policies for authorisation.
 Configure APISIX to query OPA for decisions:

 - **OPA Plugin Setup**: Instead of `authz-keycloak`, use the `opa` plugin in the ApisixRoute.
 - **OPA Policy Rego Files**: Store policies in a Git repository managed by OPAL.